 Because of my own personal experiences early in my life, I wondered how I would cope with the aftermath of sudden and traumatic deaths when I started Eco Bear Biohazard Cleaning Company.
 My very first call after I started the company was for a man who died alone at his home from an esophagus rupture.

 The man had a son the same age as I was when I lost my dad.
 Fortunately, the boy did not find his father.
 But, like me, the boy lost his father suddenly and will never get to say goodbye to him.

-My sincere advice is to talk about your feelings with a grief counselor, clergy member, friend, or family member after the sudden loss of a love one.
-This sort of life changing event will never be forgotten.
+My sincere advice is to talk about your feelings with a grief counselor, clergy member, friend, or family member after the sudden loss of a loved one.
+This sort of life-changing event will never be forgotten.
 It cannot be ignored.
 However, you do not need to go through it alone.

 My job as a biohazard cleaner is not just to clean, but also to help guide you through this traumatic, challenging experience.
 My team and I will be there to answer any questions you may have and provide you with the resources you need.